How to Download Files Safely from the Internet

 You can also disable automatic downloads in your internet browser settings to give you even more control over what files reach your device.
 You can also read what other users have experienced by checking online reviews and forums.

 You have more power than you may think when downloading files.
-To get started with learning how to use antivirus programs, check out the best free antivirus software.
+To learn how to use antivirus programs, check out the best free antivirus software.

 Editorial Rating